Saturday, 31 January 2026

 I READ as a means of catharsis and to learn about myself and the wider world.

 And in this memoir, he is too.
-Modesty creates a real life stutter, holding neurotic folk back, yet expressed differently, say on a written page, that same modesty creates a candour and wit which communicates an inner confidence.
-At best, only ever sensed in the flesh.
+Modesty creates a real life stutter, holding neurotic folk back, yet expressed differently, say on a written page, that same modesty creates a candour and wit which communicates an inner confidence that, in person, you can only ever sense at best, never quite grasp.
 A wholly unique life has become much more than the sum of its parts as told here.

-Memory is fragmentary and abstract, so short-stories some only colourful vignettes, without chronology or design, make a sort of perfect sense.
-It prizes sensory sensations from the reader, and its only constant is the black experience.
+Memory is fragmentary and abstract, so short stories; some only colourful vignettes, without chronology or design, make a sort of perfect sense.
+It conjures vivid sensation in the reader, and its only constant is the black experience.
 Not the clichéd black experience but a self-effacing, passionately honest one that, though making himself often the butt of his humour, also constructs observations of psychological genius.
 Either way, you're left in awe at his storytelling.

 Sunday, 18 January 2026